 MLM stands for multi-level marketing and it has been around for years.
-Popular MLM companies include Amway, Avon and even Tupperware!
+Popular MLM companies include Amway, Beachbody and even Tupperware!

 As of February 2020, 60 million people worldwide were working in MLM companies, and with the pandemic causing many people to lose their jobs and seek work from home opportunities, it isn’t difficult to see why MLMs are attractive to people.

 People in MLM companies do not receive a salary but instead earn money from selling products to people they know and making a commission from every person that they sign up to the company, as well as commission from the sales and recruits generated from THAT person, continuing down in multiple levels (hence, Multi-Level Marketing).

 The big money comes in if you manage to recruit a lot of people into your ‘downline,’ because then you will make commissions off every single person underneath you, enabling you to make large amounts of passive income for little to no work.

 However, Jon Taylor found that on average, 99.6% of people in MLMs lose money, and so I wanted to investigate just how much you can expect to earn in the top MLM companies, and whether their huge revenue intakes are representative of how much the majority of people in the company are earning.